VadymSachenko/TechWriteIt/README.md

 TechWriteIt is built using [Docusaurus 2](https://docusaurus.io/).

-If you want to clone the deploy the website locally, follow the steps below.
+If you want to clone and deploy the website locally, follow the steps below.

 ## Clone the project